owulveryck/blog/content/post/from-cli-to-microservice.md

 ### Interactivity

 Sometimes, cli tools ask questions.
-Another good point with gRPC is that it is bidirectionnal.
+Another good point with gRPC is that it is bidirectional.
 Therefore, it would be possible to send the question from the server to the client and get the response back.
 I let that for another experiment.

 ## Terraform ?

-At the begining of this article, I have explained that I was using this specific cli in order to derivate hashicorp tools and turned them into webservices.
+At the beginning of this article, I have explained that I was using this specific cli in order to derivate Hashicorp tools and turned them into webservices.
 Let's take an example with the excellent terraform.

 We are going to derivate terraform by changing only its cli interface, add some gRPC powered by protobuf...